 A series of locks enable river vessels to "step" up or down a river or canal from one water level to another.
 When, the upstream gate is opened, the boat moves out on the higher water level and can continue up the Mississippi (or heading down, when the downstream gate is opened, the boat moves out onto the lower water level and continues downstream).
 The boats continue into the next lock, and so on, until they reach the end of the dam and lock system.

-From St. Louis along the Mississippi to Zarahemla and Nauvoo, the Corps of Engineers had to build seven locks and dams in the mid 1800s in order to move any kind of deep water vessel along that 186 mile stretch
+Corps of Engineers had to build seven locks and dams in the mid 1800s in order

 Along the river south of St. Louis, there are no locks and dams, which the Corps of Engineers characterized as open river, where they built wing dams, side channels, main channel, main channel border and extensive rip rap along the channel banks for protection to allow ships to move along the river.
 Before all of this was built in the mid-1850s, only flat-bottomed-boats could move along the river, and those were early craft that flowed downriver with the current, requiring constant steering with poles and long rudders to keep the boat in the middle of the river and to avoid sand bars and snags.

-Side view of a paddle-wheeler.
-Note the shallow draft (black area), meaning all that is underwater, and the birds eye view of the Captain, providing him with an overall view of the rivers breadth before him so he can see any changes in sandbar locations or floating obstacles
+view of the Captain, providing him with an overall view of the river’s breadth before him so he can see

 How could Nephi have sailed his deep-sea ship that crossed the oceans up to where the Nephites were claimed to have landed, somewhere around present-day Nauvoo (and the small area that was once called Zarahemla, Iowa, across the river from Nauvoo)?
 In the days of the flat-bottomed, shallow-draft paddle wheelers (after the river was dredged and deepened), it took an extremely experienced river captain in specially built river boats to make the journeys, and even many of those met with disasters.
 Today, it takes seven dams and locks in order to get flat-bottomed scows (cargo flatboats) up that river past the area theorists claimed Lehi landed.